TheThingsNetwork/docs/_content/devices/rak811-lora-module-breakout-board/connecting-to-ttn.md

 The Things Network is about enabling low power devices to use long range gateways to connect to an open-source, decentralized network to exchange data with Application.
 Learn more about the Things Network here.

-* First, connect RAK811 Breakout Board with your PC and open the serial port tool on your PC.
+* First, connect RAK811 WisDuo LoRa Module with your PC and open the serial port tool on your PC.
 * Second, open the serial port by clicking the following button:

 ![Figure 1: RAK811 Serial Port](images/serialportttn.png)